-Assessed value is usually less than market value.
-This is because assessed value is calculated based on a standard mechanism.
-An assessor will visit the property, do a thorough inspection of the nearby houses and area and come up with a fair value.
+The assessed value is usually less than the market value.
+This is because it is calculated based on a standard mechanism.
+An assessor will visit the property, do a thorough inspection of the nearby houses and area, and come up with a fair value.
 For any area, local authorities would have pre-decided an assessment rate.
-The fair value calculated by the assessor is multiplied by the assessment rate and the value thus derived is known as Assessed value.
-For example, let’s say the fair value was calculated as 500,000 and pre-decided assessment rate is 80%.
+The fair value calculated by the assessor is multiplied by the assessment rate, and the value thus derived is known as Assessed value.
+For example, let’s say the fair value was calculated as 500,000, and the pre-decided assessment rate is 80%.

 - The condition of the property:

 - Age of the property

 - Access and connectivity to highways and other major nearby areas.